 A high quality VHF installation is required to maximise reception and reduce interference.
 However cabling connections revolve around fitting PL259 plugs, an if that appears daunting it may lead you to call on expensive specialist help.

 The single most important sailing knot to learn, the bowline

 Sailing is a world of knots, bends, hitches, loops etc each targeted at specific roles.
 There are far too many to learn them all, unless you take pleasure in the art, and for a starter trying to get to grips with rope handling can be daunting.

 How to cut out a large round hole

-Getting up the mast solo or where the assisting crew member is challenged for strength
+A help to get up the mast solo or where the assisting crew member is challenged

 Going up the mast single handed, or indeed supported by someone who is not very strong, is not an easy task and very dangerous.
 With no one to support the single hander, or with someone who is able do little more than tension a safety line, the person going aloft is totally reliant on their own strength to pull themselves up.